oceanprotocol-archive/OEPs/11/README.md

 ### 5.5 Token Curation Registry

-Curation proofs market coordinates the community to maintain the high-quality data together and Token Curation Registry (TCR) is used for that purpose in Ocean network:
+Curated proofs market coordinates the community to maintain the high-quality data together and Token Curation Registry (TCR) is used for that purpose in Ocean network:

 <img src="img/TCR.jpg" width="600" />